-Back in the present, Triana Market is not for the squeamish.
+Back in the market, there's no room for the squeamish.
 Tongues sit stacked together and whole legs of cured jamon hang by their hoofs from the ceiling.
 Fish mouths gape open as a matriarch guts and fillets the rest with the slickness of a magician with a deck of cards.

 I hurry past, to the frutas y verduras counter that brims with pomegranates, apples, pimientos and plenty of cartoon-shaped squashes.
 Wherever you are in Triana, you have to shout to be heard, be it in markets, bars, streets or religious processions.
 Nowhere is safe from the chopped and diced fragments of conversation.

 By now, I’m at the edge of the Puente de Isabel II, opposite the entrance to Triana’s covered market and the curious Capillita del Carmen chapel.
 With my blonde hair and pale skin, I’ll never blend in here, but I can learn the language and ease into the culture.

 I order a crisp, cool cerveza and gaze across the river, taking in the Torre del Oro and La Giralda, Seville’s most well-known landmark.

 That’s another thing about Triana; it really does have the best view.

 A Handy Guide on What to do in Triana, Seville